Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 A default value is provided; you can customize it to a name that users in your organization recognize.

 ### 2. Configure AWS credentials
 To connect to your S3 bucket, you need to provide AWS credentials.
-It's recommended to create a dedicated IAM user with minimal required permissions for security best practices.
+It is recommended to create a dedicated IAM (Identity and Access Management) user with "AmazonS3ReadOnlyAccess" permissions for security best practices.

 1. Create an IAM user in your AWS account
-2. Attach the minimum required permissions policy
+2. Attach the "AmazonS3ReadOnlyAccess" permissions policy

 [![Screenshot that shows creating an IAM user in AWS account and attaching the required permissions policy.](media/amazons3-iam-permissions.png)](media/amazons3-iam-permissions.png#lightbox)